Felixstowe: Museum

-A museum telling the story of Felixstowe, with a reference library, historic maps, photo archive and 14 rooms of artefacts from Roman finds, the Martello towers, military social and domestic history through two world wars and into the new millennium is managed by volunteers from the Felixstowe History and Museum Society.
+A museum telling the story of Felixstowe, with a reference library, historic maps, photo archive and fourteen rooms of artefacts from Roman finds, the Martello towers, military social and domestic history through two world wars and into the new millennium is managed by volunteers from the Felixstowe History and Museum Society.
 It is located in the old submarine mining establishment building at the Landguard Peninsula, between the Fort and Port.

 Pier

-The pier was opened in 1906, and was then was rebuilt in late 2017; and re-opened in 2018.
+The pier was opened in 1906, rebuilt in late 2017, and re-opened in 2018.
 During the Second World War the majority of the pier, at the time one of the longest in the country and complete with its own train, was purposely demolished by the Royal Engineers to prevent it from being used as an easy landing point for enemy troops.
 After the war the damage was not repaired and the pier never regained its original length.
-The pier in its current incarnation features an amusement hall with an over-18 gambling section, traditional fish and chips and ice cream kiosks, and a restaurant/bar with indoor and outdoor seating.
+The pier in its current incarnation features an amusement hall with a gambling section, traditional fish and chips and ice cream kiosks, and a restaurant/bar with indoor and outdoor seating.
 The deck spans the perimeter of the main building.